debops/debops/README.md

 ### Features

-* Create a random key or use an already existing key.
+* Create a random keyfile or use an already existing file.
 * Manage `/etc/crypttab` and `/etc/fstab`.
 * Create a LUKS header backup and store it on the Ansible controller.